Russel88/MicEco/README.md

 Clean tax_table such that NAs are replaced with names of the most specific known taxonomy prefixed with the rank.

 ## Miscellaneous functions
+#### clr

+CLR transformation of community matrix, with multiplicative zero replacement

 #### adonis_OmegaSq

 Calculate the unbiased effect size estimation (partial) omega-squared for adonis (PERMANOVA) models